Top 3 Best Mid-Cap Stocks to Own (2019 Review)

 What is it?

 The Chemours Company (NYSE: CC) is a specialty chemicals manufacturer that was spun off from DuPont in 2015.
 The company is divided into three operating divisions: Titanium Technologies, Fluoroproducts, and Chemical Solutions.
-At a recent share price of $36, Chemours has a market capitalization of $6 billion.
+At a recent share price of about $38, Chemours has a market capitalization of $6.3 billion.

-Last year, Chemours generated $6.2 billion in net sales with 37% of it coming from North America, 13% in Latin American, 26% in Asia, and 24% in Europe, the Middle East and Africa.
-Nearly half of all sales came from its titanium technologies, and the other hold was split between its fluorproducts and chemical solutions.
+For full year 2018, Chemours reported global revenue of $6.6 billion, a year-over-year increase of 7%.
+Net income reached $995 million, up 33%, with EPS of $5.45, up 39%.
+Most of the revenue (nearly 40%) came from North America, with the rest split among Latin American, Asia, Europe, the Middle East, and Africa.
+Nearly half of all sales came from the company’s titanium technologies, and the other half was split between its fluorproducts and chemical solutions.

 Why is it a good mid-cap stock?

-Management recently noted a new channel of demand opening up for its environmentally sustainable Opteon refrigerant.
+Management recently noted a new channel of demand opening up for the company’s environmentally sustainable Opteon refrigerant.
 Opteon is a refrigerant designed to meet strict global warming requirements for air conditioning units in automobiles.

-In addition, revenue and profits from its Titanium coatings chemical are skyrocketing.
-Revenue from this product line now makes up almost half of Chemours’ revenue and grew 26% last quarter.
+In addition, revenue and profits from the company’s titanium coatings chemical are skyrocketing.
+Revenue from this product line now makes up almost half of Chemours’ revenue and it’s growing by double digits on a quarterly basis.
 Higher volumes and pricing are driving profits up even faster for this segment.